 Menus will be distributed prior to camp by mail or on the first day of camp

 What Sort of Activities Will I Participate in at Camp?

-gym, music, science, and art
+gym, music, science,

 Can I Still Attend if I Have Certain Dietary/Medical Restrictions?